mm2dang/city-explorer/README.md

 ### Adding a City

-1. Click "Add City" in the header
+1. Click "Add City" in the header or select a city from the world map
 2. Step 1 - Search: Enter city name, province/state, and country.
 Search OpenStreetMap for results
 3. Step 2 - Details: Review/edit population and area (auto-fetched from Wikipedia)
 4. Step 3 - Boundary: Upload a GeoJSON file or draw the city boundary on the map